kyroath/unit-converter/README.md

 # Unit Converter

-A unit converter made with MaterializeCSS and vanilla JavaScript, and little bit of DOM.
-[You can see the it in action here.](https://kyroath.github.io/unit-converter/ " target=_blank")
+A unit converter made with MaterializeCSS and vanilla JavaScript, and little bit of DOM. <a href="https://kyroath.github.io/unit-converter/" target="_blank">You can see it in action here.</a>

 ### Main menu at the index.html: